 What is Chicken Marsala?

-Chicken Marsala is an Italian-American dish of golden, pan-fried chicken cutlets and mushrooms in a rich Marsala wine sauce.
-Lightly flouring the cutlets lets them brown quickly without overcooking and helps thicken the sauce.
-Though believed to originate from Sicily, it’s more of a classic dish found in Italian-North American restaurants than in Italy.
+Chicken Marsala is a classic Italian-American dish of pan-fried chicken cutlets and mushrooms in a rich and creamy Marsala sauce.
+Lightly flouring the cutlets lets them brown quickly without overcooking, and helps thicken the sauce.

 Easily recreated at home, it takes just one skillet, a few common ingredients, and a bottle of Marsala wine to make this swoony dish.
 It is absolutely delicious and the most requested meal in my home.
 Once you make it, you will know why.